BBD-LevelUps-withBandH/wordle-spiders/README.md

 # Spider Wordle

-Detailed Instructions for Setting Up AWS RDS, Postgres, and Flyway
+Detailed Instructions for Setting Up AWS RDS, Postgres, and liquibase
 Assumptions:

 You have already forked the repository.